 usbip-host

-We can also check which devices are seen by usbip:
+You can also check which devices are visible to usbip with:

 root@PITeleinfo:~# usbip list -l